rodjek/puppet-lint/developer/tutorial/index.md

 requirements your tests may have.

 Line 1
 : Require puppet-lint.
-As we're writing a puppet-lint plugin, all of our tests will require puppet-lint so we can require it once here instead of in each spec file.
-We also need it for the next line.
+As you are writing a puppet-lint plugin, all of the tests will require puppet-lint so we can require it once here instead of in each spec file.

 Line 3
-: puppet-lint's `spec_helper.rb` includes a number of helpful matchers that make it very easy to test plugins, so we're going to make them available to our plugin too.
+: puppet-lint's `spec_helper.rb` includes a number of helpful matchers that make it very easy to test plugins, so you should make them available to our plugin too.

 ### Gemfile